o3de/o3de.org/content/docs/userguide/permissions-metadata-for-resource-definitions.md

 ...
 ```

 You can use the `lmbr_aws` command line tool to manage permissions metadata on the resource definitions in a resource group's `resource-template.json` file\.
-For more information, see [Permission Metadata Management](/docs/userguide/gems/cloud-canvas/rm-security-lmbr-aws.md#cloud-canvas-rm-security-lmbr-aws-permission-metadata-management)\.
+For more information, see [Permission Metadata Management](/docs/userguide/gems/cloud-canvas/rm-security-lmbr-aws#cloud-canvas-rm-security-lmbr-aws-permission-metadata-management)\.

-## Properties<a name="cloud-canvas-resource-definitions-permissions-metadata-properties"></a>
+## Properties {#cloud-canvas-resource-definitions-permissions-metadata-properties}

 Each Cloud Canvas `Permission` metadata object can have the following properties\.
 +
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/permissions-metadata-for-resource-definitions.html)

-## See Also<a name="cloud-canvas-resource-definitions-permissions-metadata-see-also"></a>
+## See Also {#cloud-canvas-resource-definitions-permissions-metadata-see-also}

 For an overview of security in Cloud Canvas Resource Manager, see [Understanding the Resource Manager Security System](/docs/userguide/gems/cloud-canvas/rm-security.md)\.